Rimantas Šadžius

 Rimantas Šadžius (born 8 October 1960) is a Lithuanian politician and economist affiliated with the Social Democratic Party of Lithuania.
 He served as the Minister of Finance under Prime Minister Gintautas Paluckas, a position he assumed on 12 December 2024. Šadžius has held the finance portfolio multiple times, having previously held it from 2007 to 2008 and from 2012 to 2016.
 He has also served as Acting Prime Minister from 4 August to 25 September.

 Following the resignation of Prime Minister Gintautas Paluckas on 31 July 2025, President Gitanas Nausėda appointed Finance Minister Rimantas Šadžius as Acting Prime Minister on 4 August 2025.
-He currently leads a caretaker government until the Seimas approves a new cabinet.
+He led a caretaker government until the Seimas approved the formation of the Ruginienė Cabinet on 25 September 2025.

 Early life and education

 Born in Vilnius, Šadžius graduated from Vilnius University with a degree in chemistry before transitioning into public administration and economics.

 Political career

 Šadžius began his political career in the Ministry of Finance, holding various senior roles before being appointed as Minister of Finance.